 All prisoners, including those serving a sentence of incarceration and those held in jail pending trial, have a right to be free from excessive force by prison and jail staff.
 Unfortunately, many prisoners fall victim to violence perpetrated by correctional staff.

 Our firm has represented several prisoners (or their families) who were victims of excessive force in prison or jail, including both individual clients and classes of prisoners subjecting to a pattern of abuse.
 These cases, like all prisoners’ rights cases, are difficult to win.
 But we have extensive experience and skills litigating excessive force cases, and we work hard to obtain justice for all of our clients.

-Loevy & Loevy has offices in Chicago and Denver, but we take cases across the country and have represented prisoners or their loved ones in states all over the country, including Louisiana, Kentucky, Maryland, Alabama, Arkansas, Wisconsin, and more.
+Loevy + Loevy has represented prisoners or their loved ones in states all over the country, including Alabama, Arkansas, Illinois, Kentucky, Louisiana, Maryland, Michigan, Wisconsin, and more.